mapanet/NSE/docs/01_Import_AMAI.md

 ---

-## 1.3 Edit NSE_AMAI_2024_AGEB_IMPORT.xlsx to format columns as we need
+## 1.3 Edit Excel to format columns as we need

 ### Columns to Discard and Data Corrections

-File has merged cells as below, plus header names need to be standarized so lets define new headers:
+File has merged cells as below, plus need to standarize headers:

 Original files has some merged columns: